While most kayaking is done on calm, open water, whitewater paddling has more in common with its higher adrenaline river rafting cousin.

 Best Whitewater Kayaks

-Best Whitewater Kayaks for Beginners: Star Raven I
+Best Whitewater Kayak for Beginners: Star Raven I

 Cheap but reliable, the Star Raven I makes for a fine first whitewater kayak.